 Let me tell you about the very rich.
 They are different from you and me. – F. Scott Fitzgerald

-I don’t need to tell you, there is a growing wealth divide in the US and elsewhere.
-The buying power for middle-income consumers is down.
+I don’t need to tell you; there is a growing wealth divide in the US and elsewhere.
+The buying power of middle-income consumers is down.
 If this is your income strata, you are probably clipping coupons and more price conscious than before 2008.
-Today, you find people shopping in Walmart who a few years back wouldn’t have been caught dead in there.
+Today, you find people shopping in Walmart, who a few years back wouldn’t have been caught dead in there.

 Another assumption is you probably are targeting your marketing to middle-class buyers, even if on a subconscious level.
 We tend to go where we are comfortable – birds of a feather flock together.
 What you need to do is start thinking logically like top retailers.
 They have begun focusing on the next level up, which is the affluent class.

 The affluent market consists of those U.S. households with an annual income of $100,000, or more.
 Affluent earners represent the top 20 percent of consumers.
-Since there roughly are 125 million US households, the affluent segment numbers constitutes around 25 million households.
+Since there roughly are 125 million US households, the full segment numbers constitute around 25 million households.

 It is time to discover how to sell art to the affluent market.

 In my Guerrilla Marketing for Artists: How 100 Collectors Can Bulletproof Your Career book, I devote much time to the concept of building a loyal following of direct buying collectors.
 I contend artists who set and achieve this goal of developing direct buyers immunize their careers from the inevitable downturns that happen when galleries close, social media darlings fade against new trends, and other distribution channels fail.
 Join the Art Marketing Mastery Workshop to learn how to do sophisticated customer hunting.

 Loyal direct buyers are the key to long-term career success.